Bractal-0/BractalCAD/README.md

-Project aim:

-Bractal's CAD aims to use 2D planes to simplify the 3D design process.
+Bractal's CAD aims to solely use orthographic projection to simplify the 3D design process.

 This project intends to be a working prototype of an idea I had for a Computer-Aided Design technique to design 3D objects solely through 2D design and orthographic projection.